stokedDev/hotline-wetsuit-size-charts/README.md

 I didn't create their website and am not responsible for this mistake in any way.

-I saw a problem, offered to solve it, received offer, but lack of coordination within Hotline has delayed this code from being integrated as of now.
+I saw a problem, offered to solve it, received offer, but lack of coordination between Hotline and their web dev team has delayed this code from being integrated as of now.

 This was my first professional coding experience.